HaloWarsModding/HaloWarsModding.github.io/_guides/000getting_started.md

 `<StartingSquad FlyIn="false" Offset="60,0,-20">unsc_veh_warthog_01</StartingSquad>`

 This line's value can be set to any squad name from `squads.xml`, but for now, try just changing it to `unsc_inf_marine_01`.
 This will set the starting unit to the marine squad.
-For more info on squads after you are through with this guide, click [here](/docs/docs_a2_squads/#/layout_api/).

 Now try starting your game!